 Why need Apache HBase?

-The traditional data storage system is a relational database management system (RDBMS) for storing data and maintaining the related problems, but slowly we faced the rise of Big Data.
+The traditional data storage system is a relational database management system (RDBMS) for storing data and maintaining related problems, but slowly we faced the rise of Big Data.
 So since the rise of Big Data, we have come across new solutions, and Hadoop is one of them.
 But when we stored a huge amount of data inside Hadoop and tried to fetch a few records from it, it was a major issue because the user has to scan the entire Hadoop distributed file system to fetch the smallest record.
-Hence, the limitation of Hadoop is that it did not provide random access to databases.
+Hence, the limitation of Hadoop is that it does not provide random access to databases.
 Here this problem can solve using Apache HBase.

 What is Apache HBase?

 Apache HBase is similar to database management systems, but it also can access data randomly.
 HBase is a distributed column-oriented database built on top of Hadoop’s file system.
 It is an open-source non-relational distributed database written in Java.
 It is developed as a part of Apache Software Foundation’s Apache Hadoop project and runs on top of HDFS.

 Apache HBase is horizontally scalable and similar to Google’s Big Data table design to provide quick random access to huge amounts of structural data.
 It leverages the fault tolerance provided by the Hadoop file system.
 It’s part of the Hadoop ecosystem that provides random real-time read and write access to the data in the Hadoop file system.

 Apache HBase VS. Hadoop Distributed File System (HDFS)

 |HBase is built on top of HDFS.||HDFS is a distributed file system that stores huge files.|